Marc Feldmann

 Sir Marc Feldmann (born 2 December 1944) is an Australian-educated British immunologist.
 He is a professor at the University of Oxford and a senior research fellow at Somerville College, Oxford.

 Biography

-Feldmann was born 2 December 1944 in Lvov to a Jewish family who managed to get to France immediately postwar.
+Feldmann was born 2 December 1944 in Lvov to a well-to-do Polish-Jewish family who managed to get to France immediately postwar.
 He emigrated from France to Australia at age eight.
 After graduating with an MBBS degree from the University of Melbourne in 1967, he earned a Ph.D. in Immunology at the Walter and Eliza Hall Institute of Medical Research in 1972 with Sir Gustav Nossal.

 He moved to London in the 1970s, working first with Avrion Mitchison at the Imperial Cancer Research Fund's Tumour Immunology Unit; in 1985 he moved to the Charing Cross Sunley Research Centre and the Kennedy Institute of Rheumatology (which joined with the Faculty of Medicine at Imperial College in 2000; in August 2011 the Institute transferred to the University of Oxford.